 Using the responses to the consultation, the government published its plans, in December 2011, for the FE sector in New challenges, new chances: further education system and skills reform plan.
 In July 2012, we published our plans in relation to 16 to 18 provision.

-We will shortly publish an update on ‘New challenges, new chances’.
-This will explain the progress we have made in reforming the further education and skills system.
-We have already published a number of reports and plans on aspects of the system, including:
+In April 2013 we published an update on ‘New challenges, new chances’ called Rigour and Responsiveness in Skills.
+This explained the achievement we have made in reforming the further education and skills system.
+We have also published several reports and plans on aspects of the system, including:

 - Skills for sustainable growth, which sets out the national skills strategy for England

-- Skills funding statement 2012-2015, which contains our budget for skills and the numbers of learners it will support for the next 2 years, set out
+- Skills funding statement 2012 to 2016, which contains our budget for skills and the numbers of learners it will support for the next 2 years, set out

 - our strategy for investing £550 million in college facilities in the FE college capital investment strategy